Journey: A Missional Leadership Development Program

 - annual visits to the Elkhart area

-- bi-weekly meetings with a local pastoral mentor
+- meetings with a local pastoral mentor every two weeks

 Applicants must be capable of working in an online environment, willing and able to attend annual fall gatherings,* and responsible for approaching a suitable pastoral mentor to request his/her involvement in the program.